dcosme/rstudio-websites/tutorial.md

 Create a website using the default lithium template
 ---------------------------------------------------

 There are a number of ways to create a new website project.
-You can create it using the GUI by clikcing `File > New Project > New Directory > Website Using Blogdown` or my simply specifying the path to the new website as a argument in the `blogdown::new_site()` function.
+You can create it using the IDE by clikcing `File > New Project > New Directory > Website Using Blogdown` or my simply specifying the path to the new website as a argument in the `blogdown::new_site()` function.
 Make sure that you specify the new directory (e.g. the name of the folder you would like to create) in the path.

 ``` r
 blogdown::new_site("default-site")